michielbdejong/fxa-self-hosting/README.md

 server that's connected to the internet), you will need:

-* A server with probably 1 or 2 Gigs of memory and Docker installed, and that's not doing anything yet that occupies port 443 (i.e. not )
+* A server with probably 1 or 2 Gigs of memory and Docker installed, and that's not doing anything yet that occupies port 443 (i.e. not hosting any websites)
 * A domain name or subdomain you control and can point to this server
 * A TLS certificate for this (sub-)domain.
 Once you have your server running and your (sub-)domainname pointed to it in DNS (wait for DNS propagation), you can